All Episodes

 They are worried about this in the drive-by media.

-Um Gibson said the polls show Americans are fairly evenly split on this issue.
+Gibson said the polls show Americans are fairly evenly split on this issue.

 Why does the White House think this is a political winner for the president if indeed we're all split?

-Because Charlie, the politics of this are all about intensity.
+Because, Charlie, the politics of this are all about intensity.

 And according to our poll, the number of Americans who are strongly opposed to gay marriage is more than twice the size of the number who are strongly for it.

-Stop the tape, stop the tape, then what is this evenly split business, Charlie?
+Then what is this evenly split business, Charlie?

 Resume tape.

-A group of voters who want to block gay marriage is three times as likely to vote on the issue.
+Group of voters who want to block gay marriage is three times as likely to vote on the issue.

 So even though you're not going to see the president spending a lot of public time on this after today, the Republicans are going to zero in on those motivated voters with targeted radio ads, with mailings, especially in rural areas of Pennsylvania, Ohio, and Missouri, where they have incumbents in tight races.